LuisYonOfficial/Universal-Timing-Check-Device/README.md

     - Red: Threshold failure
     - Orange: Timing Failure
     - Green: No Failure
 - Has breakout OLED slot for visualizing data in real time with bluetooth connected transmitter.
+Most likely will use STM32 for MCU.

 ## Board Connection Points